The Corporate Governance Review: USA

 In 2000, the SEC promulgated Regulation FD to prevent companies from selectively disclosing material and non-public information to large investors and analysts.
 Under Regulation FD, certain employees of a company – including directors, officers, public relations or investor relations professionals, and others with similar responsibilities or who regularly communicate with market professionals or shareholders – may intentionally disclose material non-public information about a company only if the material is simultaneously disclosed to the public.
 If they disclose the information unintentionally, the same information must promptly be disclosed publicly.
 Disclosures made to the press and disclosures made in the ordinary course of business (e.g., customary communications with distributors or customers) are exempted.
 Intentional disclosures include disclosures in which the employee was reckless in not knowing that the information was material and non-public.

 Corporate governance in the United States has changed dramatically during the past 30 years, and will undoubtedly continue to evolve in significant ways in the coming years.
 In particular, the SEC has increased its focus on proxy plumbing, including with respect to the accuracy, transparency and efficiency of the voting process; shareholder communications and retail participation in the voting process; and misalignment of voting power and economic interests, including through empty voting strategies involving purchasing voting securities and then hedging away the economic exposure with derivatives.
 The SEC has indicated that it is continuing to review the role of proxy advisory firms such as ISS and Glass Lewis in the voting process, which, in light of ISS's substantial influence in the evolution of corporate governance norms during the past several decades, may have long-term and far-reaching implications.
-The SEC has also received many proposals for the reform of the Regulation 13D reporting regime, including to encompass additional forms of economic interests and to close the 10-day reporting window that raiders have used in recent years to facilitate stealth acquisitions of control blocks without paying a premium.
-Similarly, in 2016, legislation was introduced in the Senate seeking amendments to Regulation 13D that would require greater transparency from investors accumulating large positions in public securities.
+The SEC has also received many proposals for the reform of the Regulation 13D reporting regime, including to encompass additional forms of economic interests and to close the 10-day reporting window that raiders have used in recent years to facilitate stealth acquisitions of control blocks without paying a premium, and has recently expressed an interest in improving market transparency in respect of beneficial ownership reporting, derivative ownership and short selling, with potential rulemakings on the horizon that would reform the 13D reporting regime and related rules.
+In the same vein, the SEC has expressed its concerns with manipulation, information asymmetries in securities trading and transparency, and in 2021, released for public comment a pair of proposals that, if adopted, would reshape the disclosure and corporate policy landscape with respect to issuer share buybacks, trading by corporate insiders and the use of Rule 10b5-1 plans as an affirmative defence against liability for insider trading.

 At the state level, the courts of Delaware have been refining the fiduciary duty rules applicable to conflict transactions and the review of merger and acquisition proposals in recent years, often to increase the scrutiny that directors will face in connection with such transactions and, more generally, to recalibrate the relative power of shareholders and directors.